H-language/docs/README.md

 Jumping <b>backwards</b> is the typical use-case, since jumping forwards can potentially skip important code.
 <pre>
 <LG>POINT</LG><C>:</C> <G>// Set jump point</G>
-<G>// This can often act as pseudo-function, like:
+<G>// This can act as a pseudo-function, like:
 <Y>do_thing</Y><C>:</C>
 <C>{</C> <LG>...</LG>